harsh-doshii/harsh-doshii.github.io/content/posts/76_post.md

 +++
 There are a lot of notifications that are being triggered in short time, which is causing notification spamming.
 This is in turn causes un-subscription to the SNS.
 To fix this we need a cool-down/throttling mechanism.

 Problem is that this LOC gets hit over 10,000 times in 1 minute, causing email spam (expected) which in turn causes AWS SNS to automatically unsubscribe the members from this email topic (unexpected).
-This is an AWS poliy to protect consumers against the spma.
+This is an AWS policy to protect consumers against the spma.
 LOC:

 ```py
     self._sns_client.send_notification(self.topic_arn, subject, email)